 - ACCESS - the right to information whether or not your personal data is processed.
-If personal data are
+If personal data is processed,

-processed, the right to information about the processing to the prescribed extent and the right to obtain a copy
+the right to information about the processing to the prescribed extent and the right to obtain a copy of the

 - CORRECTION - the right to request a correction if the processed personal data is inaccurate.
 Alternatively, the

-right to request for completion if the data is incomplete;
+right to request additional information if the data is incomplete;

 - DELETION (right to be forgotten) - the right to request the deletion of data under the conditions stipulated by